 In accordance with federal regulations set forth by The Higher Education Act of 1965, as amended, below is a summary of consumer information that must be disclosed to all students at Chattahoochee Valley Community College (CVCC).
 Each topic listed gives a brief description of the information that must be disclosed and explains how it may be obtained.
-If you need assistance obtaining information listed or you would like a paper copy, contact the Office of the Vice President and Dean of the College, or the respective location noted in each section.
-The Vice President and Dean of the College may be contacted at 334-291-4928 or email@example.com Posted: June 30, 2011 (Updated: April 2018)
+If you need assistance obtaining information listed or you would like a paper copy, contact Dean of Students and Campus Services, or the respective location noted in each section.
+The Dean of Students and Campus Services may be contacted at 334-291-4928 or firstname.lastname@example.org Posted: June 30, 2011 (Updated: February 2021)

 Information about the College